bigdatagenomics/adam/docs/api/joins.rst

    -  Right outer join and group by right

-Given two RDDs
+Given two GenomicDatasets

 .. figure:: img/join_rdds.png
-   :alt: RDDs for Joins
+   :alt: Genomic Datasets for Joins

 A subset of these joins are depicted below.